uphy/agent-sync/docs/cli.md

 Generates files based on agent-sync.yml configuration.

-Usage: `agent-sync apply [project...]`
+Usage: `agent-sync apply`

-If no project names are provided, all projects will be processed.
+All projects will be processed.

 Flags:
 - `--config, -c`: Path to agent-sync.yml file or directory containing it (default: ".")